oesteban/hcph-sops/docs/data-collection/intro.md

 ## Scanning protocols

 The study will collect data with two different scanning protocols.
-Most of what is described in the present SOPs addresses the *Reliability Imaging Protocol* that will be acquired on the BH07060 scanner.
+Most of what is described in the present SOPs addresses the *Reliability Imaging Protocol* that will be acquired on the {{ secrets.rooms.mri1 | default("███") }} scanner.

 | **Reliability Imaging Protocol (36 sessions $\times$ one scanner)** | mm:ss | **Standard Imaging Protocol (12 sessions $\times$ three scanners)** | mm:ss |
 |---|---|---|---|